mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Blood Surge**: Summon a Silverguard Knight nearby your General.

 name:     Radiant Standard
-text:     Your General has +3 Attack.
+text:     Your General has +3⚔️.
 When your General attacks, summon a minion that costs 3 from your deck nearby.

 name:     Call to Arms
 text:     Your General gains, "Minions you summon nearby gain +3/+3.".